galeone/bacup/README.md

 - Access Key & Secret Key: [Understanding and getting your AWS credentials: programmatic access](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys)
 - Region: the region is the region of your bucket.

+### SSH

+You need a valid ssh account on your remote - only authentication via SSH key without passphrase is supported.

+For incremental backup `rsync` is used - you need this tool installed locally and remotely.

+### Git

+You need a valid account on a Git server, together with a repository.
+Only SSH is supported.

+### Localhost

+Not properly a remote, but you can use `bacup` to bacup from a path to another (with/without compression).
+If the localhost remote is mounted on a network filesystem it's better :)